leanprover-community/lean4-metaprogramming-book/md/main/dsls.md

 -
-We begin by defining the AST of the language:
-We have arithmetic expressions, boolean expressions, and commands.
+We begin by defining the AST of the language: arithmetic expressions, boolean expressions, and commands.

 #### Arithmetic Expressions